a-b-street/abstreet/docs/design.md

 		- hold a button to show the original versions of things in a transparentish overlay

 How to show diffs for agents?

+## Bus

+Before even looking at the GTFS schema, how should we model buses?
+They're basically a special car that just goes from bus stop to bus stop (a SidewalkSpot) and then just stops for a little while.
+The route is fixed, but for now, since pathfinding ignores live traffic, probably fine to ignore this.

+- step 1: hardcode two BusStops and hardcode spawn a car that cycles between the two
+	- render a bus stop on the sidewalk
+		- this actually belongs to the map layer! associated with a sidewalk I guess.
+	- render the bus in a special color, and also, make it really long (adjust following dist, but not parking spot len)
+- step 2: make some peds pick a SINGLE bus to use for their route, if it helps
+- step 3: make peds load on the bus and get off at the correct stop. make buses usually wait a fixed time at each stop, but wait a littl extra if loading passengers takes a while.
+- step N: load in GTFS for seattle to get real routes and stops

+later: multiple transfers, dedicated bus lanes, light rail...